 An alternative explanation for our findings is that access to healthcare was lower for blacks than for whites, particularly in the South, and this might have precluded black men from obtaining routine medical care regardless of their underlying demand.
 But this explanation is inconsistent with other economic research concluding that access to health services improved in the years following the Civil Rights Act for black Americans, resulting in an overall reduction in racial health disparities during this period.
-There were various forces working towards convergence at this time, including the implementation and expansion of Medicaid and Medicare (Goodman-Bacon, 2015), the desegregation of hospitals (Almond, Chay, and Greenstone, 2006; Zheng and Zhou, 2008), and political enfranchisement, which led to an increase in the flow of public goods to black communities (Cascio and Washington, 2014).11 Our estimates imply that the Tuskegee revelation stalled the overall pattern of convergence for older black men, producing a drag on healthcare utilization growth for this demographic group, and contributing to an abrupt divergence in mortality relative to their white peers.
+There were various forces working towards convergence at this time, including the implementation and expansion of Medicaid and Medicare (Goodman-Bacon, 2015), the desegregation of hospitals (Almond, Chay, and Greenstone, 2006; Zheng and Zhou, 2008), and political enfranchisement, which led to an increase in the flow of public goods to black communities (Cascio and Washington, 2014).
+11 Our estimates imply that the Tuskegee revelation stalled the overall pattern of convergence for older black men, producing a drag on healthcare utilization growth for this demographic group, and contributing to an abrupt divergence in mortality relative to their white peers.
 Results comparing black men to black women directly address the concern that our strategy is picking up differential access or rollout of programs after 1972 for blacks living in the South.
 Our findings on health-seeking behavior and mortality are robust to estimation on a within-South sample and to various transformations of the distance variable.
-Furthermore, the addition of high frequency county-level data on transfer payments related to healthcare and disability (Medicare, Medicaid, Social Security) does not materially affect results (in the appendix), and we find no evidence that expenditure levels for these social programs exhibited a temporal or geographic pattern mirroring our main empirical results.
-Alternatively, there may have been other factors, such as high unemployment of unskilled
+Furthermore, the addition of high frequency county-level data on transfer payments related to healthcare and disability (Medicare, Medicaid, Social Serace and politics, race and social structure and race and the economy.
+But we knew very little about the relationship between race and medicine.
+The Tuskegee Syphilis Study, I was convinced, was a critical case that could help to fill this lacuna (Reverby, 2000, p.xii)."

-$^{^{9}}$ We also find a reduction in the probability that black men were admitted to the hospital, though conditional on admission, their length of stay was longer-consistent with the notion that black men had more advanced disease upon presentation to the hospital.
+&lt;sup>9We also find a reduction in the probability that black men were admitted to the hospital, though conditional on admission, their length of stay was longer-consistent with the notion that black men had more advanced disease upon presentation to the hospital.

-10See Appendix for details of the life table calculation.
+&lt;sup>10See Appendix for details of the life table calculation.

-11For an historical account of US black-white health disparities, see Boustan and Margo (2014).
+&lt;sup>11For an historical account of US black-white health disparities, see Boustan and Margo (2014).

-labor or mass incarceration, correlated with proximity to Tuskegee that disproportionately affected the mortality and healthcare utilization of black men.
-Again, however, conditioning on a rich set of individual and location-specific socioeconomic characteristics, including unemployment, does not affect our estimates.^{12,13}
+curity) does not materially affect results and we find no evidence that expenditure levels for these social programs exhibited a temporal or geographic pattern mirroring our main empirical results.
+Alternatively, there may have been other factors, such as high unemployment of unskilled labor or mass incarceration, correlated with proximity to Tuskegee that disproportionately affected the mortality and healthcare utilization of black men.
+Again, however, conditioning on a rich set of individual and location-specific socioeconomic characteristics, including unemployment, does not affect our estimates.

 We pursue a number of strategies to provide further evidence that the correlations we find are indeed causal.
 To allay concerns that our treatment is correlated with geographical features that affect health attitudes and behaviors more broadly (Baicker, Chandra, Skinner, and Wennberg, 2004; Baicker, Chandra, and Skinner, 2005), we demonstrate that our findings are absent in comparisons between white men and white women, and in comparisons between black women and white women.
-In addition, we show that the coefficient on a triple interaction with proximity to the SEA housing Tuskegee or to the state of Alabama is larger than 94% to 98% of placebo tests using proximity from all other SEA's or states in the dataset.
+In addition, we show that the coefficient on a triple interaction with proximity to the SEA housing Tuskegee or to the state of Alabama is larger than 93% to 98% of placebo tests using proximity from all other SEA's or states in the dataset.
 Thus the effect we measure is specific to geographic proximity to Tuskegee and not to a post-1972 condition affecting the South overall.